ScottKirvan/ScooterMarkdownStyle/README.md

 Paragraph text
 on three
-seperate lines
+seperate lines.

 Line break forced
-with double spaces
+with double spaces.

+Using a slash\
+for force a line break.

 ## Horizontal Rules